j-o-d-o/computer-vision-models/models/centertracker/README.md

-# Centernet 3D object detection
+# Centertracker - Object tracking based on CenterNet

-Plan is to implement this Paper: https://arxiv.org/pdf/2004.01177.pdf
+Implement this Paper: https://arxiv.org/pdf/2004.01177.pdf.
+Is dependent on and uses code from the centernet implementation.